Juaanz/Juaanz/README.md

 -> Basic knowledge on JavaScript frameworks as node.js and express.

--> I have knowledge of MySQL and SQL Server.
+-> I have knowledge of MySQL, SQL Server and Postgresql.

--> I have knowledge of C++ and I did several projects for the university using it
+-> I have knowledge of C++ and I did several projects for the university using it.

 -> I have knowledge of JAVA and JAVA Swing, I did an a project for the university using these technologies.